chakrit/gossip/README.md

 # USAGE

 1. Clone the GOSSIP sources.
+2. Make sure to also clone PJSIP submodule as we need the PJSIP headers.
-2. (optional) Use the provided script to build your custom version of PJSIP.
+3. (optional) Use the provided script to build your custom version of PJSIP.
-3. Adds the GOSSIP xcodeproj as reference to your main application project.
+4. Adds the GOSSIP xcodeproj as reference to your main application project.
 Either workspace reference or as a subproject should works.
-4. Initializes `GSUserAgent` on application starts.
+5. Initializes `GSUserAgent` on application starts.

 Check the [GSUserAgent documentation][5] for further instructions.